New Historians: Main arguments

-The official version said that Arab intransigence prevented peace; the New Historians said that Israel is primarily to blame for the "dead end".

-Pappé suggests that the Zionist leaders intended to displace most Palestinian Arabs; Morris believes the displacement happened in the heat of war.
-According to the New Historians, Israel and Arab countries each have their share of responsibility for the Arab–Israeli conflict and the Palestinian plight.
+Pappé suggests Zionist leaders intended to displace most Palestinian Arabs; Morris believes the displacement happened in the heat of war.
+According to the New Historians, Israel and Arab countries each have their share of responsibility for the Arab–Israeli conflict and Palestinian plight.

+Reception

+The writings of the New Historians have come under repeated criticism, both from traditional Israeli historians who accuse them of fabricating Zionist misdeeds, and from Arab or pro-Arab writers who accuse them of whitewashing the truth about Zionist misbehaviour.
+Efraim Karsh has accused them of ignoring questions that he says are critical: namely, who started the war, what their intentions were, who was forced to mount a defence, and what Israel's casualties were.